Open edX and the need for a CMS

-Over the past 5 years, open edX has become the online learning platform with the largest total number of users in the world, with an estimated total of more than 35 million learners.
+Over the past 8 years, Open edX has become the online learning platform with the largest total number of users in the world, with an estimated total of more than 70 million learners between edX.org, the online learning destination by edX inc., which has reached over 39 million learners, and over 1500 online learning sites running on the Open edX platform in numerous countries and 30 languages, accounting for at least 30 million more learners.

-If you run of plan to launch one of these online learning initiatives, the open sourced open edX platform, will cover your needs in terms of hosting and operating the online courses, but there is also the need of a powerful web content management tool to promote your initiative and courses, which will most likely have very specific requirements and the open edX platform was simply not designed to serve as a content management system (CMS), so it includes very limited capabilities for managing web content.
+If you run or plan to launch one of these online learning initiatives, the open sourced Open edX platform, will cover your needs in terms of hosting and operating the online courses, but there is also the need of a powerful web content management tool to promote your initiative and courses, which will most likely have very specific requirements and the Open edX platform was simply not designed to serve as a content management system (CMS), so it includes very limited capabilities for managing web content.

-- One course catalogue page with almost the same layout and basic search features
+- — One course catalog page with almost the same layout and basic search features

-In these scenarios, you could resort to making custom changes to the open edX platform codebase to accommodate your requirements, but this will require both deep knowledge of how the open edX platform is built and themed, and also a significant ongoing maintenance effort as you’ll need to reimplement your changes every time you want to upgrade to the newest release of open edX.
+In these scenarios, you could resort to making custom changes to the Open edX platform codebase to accommodate your requirements, but this will require both deep knowledges of how the Open edX platform is built and themed, and also a significant ongoing maintenance effort as you’ll need to reimplement your changes every time you want to upgrade to the newest release of the Open edX platform.

-For all these reasons, it can make a lot more sense to use open edX in combination with a CMS such as wordpress, drupal, or any other, and in fact most of the large open edX installations actually favour this approach.
+For all these reasons, it can make a lot more sense to use the Open edX platform in combination with a CMS such as WordPress, WebFlow, WIX, Drupal, or any other CMS, and in fact, most of the large Open edX installations actually favor this approach.

 This article will provide some key insights into how to make it work seamlessly.

-Open edX implements a comprehensive theming approach that will let you customize the look and feel of your open edX site even to a very large extent, but with a significant technical effort, both for creating and testing the new theme, and also to maintain it over time.
-However, you may also use the default theme that comes with the open edX standard version and only customize a few variables such as colors, logos, links and such.
+The Open edX platform implements a comprehensive theming approach that will let you customize the look and feel of your Open edX site even to a very large extent, but with a significant technical effort, both for creating and testing the new theme, and also to maintain it over time.
+However, you may also use the default theme that comes with the Open edX standard version and only customize a few variables such as colors, logos, links and such.

 Generally speaking, even making minor adjustments to make the header and the footer of the pages look very similar is all you will need to provide a seamless experience to your users across both sites.